JagTheFriend/JagTheFriend/readme.md

     - <a href="https://github.com/JagTheFriend/APICode#reddit-api"> Get a random post from a subreddit</a><br>
     - <a href="https://github.com/JagTheFriend/APICode#lyrics-api"> Get the lyrics of a song</a><br>

+- <a href="https://github.com/JagTheFriend/Cloud-Storage">A simple online storage example</a><br>
+    This is an extremely simple website I've built which demonstrate how online storage (theoratically) works.<br>
+    It doesn't have the best design for online storage, but it will be improved in the future as it is still in development
 <h2>
     My stats:
 </h2>